Description and Purpose

 1

-Apply online no later than August 1, 2023.
+Apply online by August 1, 2026.
 For application information, please refer to: Application Instruction (PDF)

 2

-• Hard copies of your completed on-line application form (filled in English, including application form, Study/Research Objective, personal statement, English CV, TOEFL/IELTS score report, writing sample, financial statement of other grants/ scholarships which will be used in the same period of Fulbright grant, and passport copy)
+- Hard copies of your completed online application form (in English, including application form, Study/Research Objective, personal statement, English CV (Participants in the Academia Sinica Program must indicate in their CV that they are recipients of the Academia Sinica Humanities and Social Sciences Doctoral Elite Scholarship), TOEFL/IELTS score report, writing sample, financial statement of other grants/ scholarships which will be used in the same period as the Fulbright grant, and passport copy)

-• Chinese CV (the translation version of your English CV with your cell phone number and mailing address.
-We’ll deliver the notification letter via post mail after the nomination list is confirmed.)
+- Chinese CV (translated version of your English CV with your cell phone number, email address, and mailing address.
+We’ll deliver the notification letter via email after the nomination list is confirmed.)

-• Certificate of degree for all degrees earned (MUST be in English for IIE); foreign certificates of degree must be authenticated by Ministry of Foreign Affairs (MOFA).
+- Certificate of degree for all degrees earned (MUST be in English for IIE); foreign certificates of degree must be authenticated by the Ministry of Foreign Affairs (MOFA).
 For more information, please visit MOFA’s website.
 All certificates of degrees will be sent to IIE.

-• Certificate of enrollment in PhD program.
-If school cannot issue the certificate by our deadline, please submit a copy of your student ID card (both sides).
-Applicants should submit the certificate of enrollment by September 30, 2023.
+- Certificate of enrollment in the PhD program.
+If the school cannot issue the certificate by our deadline, please submit a copy of your student ID card (both sides).
+Applicants should submit the certificate of enrollment by September 30, 2025.

 The mailing address is: